LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/transfer-to-agent.md

 ## Implementing transfer to agent bot logic (using APIs)

 In some business flows, brands would like to have the ability to transfer a conversation to a specific agent using their own bot logic.
 For example, returning a new conversation to the pervious agent who handled the consumer.
-In order to achieve this, brands can use the following APIs, available on our Developers Community:
+In order to achieve this, brands can use the following APIs, available on our Developer Center:

 **Transfer to agent API call:**